-With this in mind, we spoke with four data scientists in order to hear more about the current landscape of opportunities for women in big data.
-Read on to learn about our participants – Claudia Perlich, Lillian Pierson, Jennifer Priestley, and Sarah Aerni – as well as their experiences working in the field, what it takes to be successful, and their advice to students.
+We spoke with four women data scientists about the current landscape of opportunities for women in big data.
+Read on to learn about our participants – Jana Eggers, Claudia Perlich, Lillian Pierson, Jennifer Priestley, and Sarah Aerni – as well as their experiences working in the field and what it takes to be successful.

-Claudia Perlich currently acts as Chief Scientist at Dstillery and designs, develops, analyzes and optimizes the machine learning that drives digital advertising.
-An active industry speaker and frequent contributor to academic and industry publications, Claudia was recently named winner of the Advertising Research Foundation’s (ARF) Grand Innovation Award, was selected as a member of the Crain’s New York Business annual 40 Under 40 list, WIRED’s Smart List, and Fast Company’s 100 Most Creative People.
-She has published over 50 scientific articles, and holds multiple patents in machine learning.
-Claudia has a PhD in Information Systems from NYU and worked in the Predictive Modeling Group at IBM’s Watson Research Center, concentrating on data analytics and machine learning for real-world applications.
+Claudia Perlich serves as an advisor at Dstillery, and designs, develops, analyzes and optimizes the machine learning that drives digital advertising.
+An active industry speaker and frequent contributor to academic and industry publications, Claudia won the Advertising Research Foundation’s Grand Innovation Award, was named Innovator of the Year in the annual Stevie Awards, was selected as a member of the Crain’s New York Business annual 40 Under 40 list, made WIRED’s Smart List, and was listed among Fast Company’s 100 Most Creative People.
+She has published over 50 scientific articles and holds multiple patents in machine learning.
+Claudia has a doctorate in Information Systems from NYU and worked in the Predictive Modeling Group at IBM’s Watson Research Center, concentrating on data analytics and machine learning for real-world applications.
 She also teaches in the NYU Stern MBA program.

 Claudia: Brenda Dietrich was one of my earlier mentors.
 She led the math department in the TJ Watson IBM research lab when I joined the predictive modeling group there in 2004, and since then she has held various IBM SVP positions.
 To me, she embodies the success of a deeply skilled technical expert (in optimization and data) in a corporate research environment, where she took on a leadership position not so much (as she confessed to me) because she desired to manage, but rather because the alternatives would have been much worse (my words) for her and all the people who ended up working for her.
 She is extremely well regarded by both the people working under her and IBM leadership, and she has high external visibility.
 (Fast Company’s 100 Most Creative People list is one of the recognitions we have in common.)
 During her very successful career she has also been one of my role models – she has raised four children and was one of the first to congratulate me on the birth of my son months before I even joined IBM research.